MLB Betting Guide: How to Bet on Major League Baseball Odds in 2026

 At the same time, bullpens play a critical role in late-game results, often determining whether bets win or lose after the starting pitcher exits.

-The MLB season runs from late March/early April through late September/early October, followed by a 12-team playoff format that culminates in the World Series, the championship series that pits the American League champion against the National League champion.
+The MLB regular season runs from late March/early April through late September/early October, followed by a 12-team playoff format that culminates in the World Series, the championship series that pits the American League champion against the National League champion.

 As with the NBA and NHL, the MLB playoffs consist of four rounds.
 There are some major differences between the MLB playoffs and those two leagues, however.

-While all four rounds of the NBA and NHL playoffs are best of seven series, only the League Championship Series and World Series are best of seven series.
+While all four rounds of the NBA and Stanley Cup playoffs are best of seven series, only the League Championship Series and World Series are best of seven series.
 The four MLB wild card series are all best of three, while the four series that make up the American League Division Series and National League Division Series are all best of five.

 Structure of the MLB Playoffs